Junang-Wang/synthetic-ddsa/README.md

 ## Data

-The synthetic vascular projection images are available at: [vascular image](https://b2share.fz-juelich.de/records/3a652a2089ae4b84bdacc40c676e7825)
+The synthetic vascular projection images we utilized in this work are available at: [vascular image](https://b2share.fz-juelich.de/records/3a652a2089ae4b84bdacc40c676e7825).
+To generate your vascular projection images:
+1. Run stringGenerator.py
+2. Run projectionGenerator.py

 ## Getting started with training
 ### Train model use synthetic data